secretflow/spu/docs/development/psi_protocol_intro.rst

 Somewhat homomorphic encryption (SHE) can be used to build efficient (labeled) Private Set Intersection protocols in the unbalanced setting, where one of the sets is much larger than the other.
-[CMGD+21]_ introduce several optimizations and improvements to the protocols of [CLR17]_, [CHLR18]_ that result in improved running time and improved communication complexity in the sender's set size.
+[CMGD+21]_ introduces several optimizations and improvements to the protocols of [CLR17]_, [CHLR18]_, resulting in improved running time and improved communication complexity in the sender's set size.

-Microsoft `APSI (Asymmetric PSI) <https://github.com/microsoft/APSI>`_  library provide a PSI functionality for asymmetric set sizes based on the latest [CMGD+21]_.
+Microsoft `APSI (Asymmetric PSI) <https://github.com/microsoft/APSI>`_  library provides a PSI functionality for asymmetric set sizes based on the latest [CMGD+21]_.
 APSI uses the BFV([FV12]_) encryption scheme implemented in the Microsoft [SEAL]_ library.

-SecretFlow SPU wrap `APSI <https://github.com/microsoft/APSI>`_ library, can be used for
+SecretFlow SPU wraps `APSI <https://github.com/microsoft/APSI>`_ library, can be used for

 - Unbalanced PSI
 - Malicious PSI